Antony-M1/pincone/README.md

 ---
 **What is [WonderVector5000](./docs/WonderVector5000.md)?**

-Its a document its not available in any LLM for testing purposes.
+Its a document its not available in any LLM, this is for testing purposes.
 [Source](https://docs.pinecone.io/guides/get-started/build-a-rag-chatbot#2-store-knowledge-in-pinecone)

 **Summary**